Epic Chocolate Cake—super moist, tender and covered with chocolate frosting. This is the perfect chocolate cake recipe that you have been looking for.

 Natural or non-alkalized cocoa powder tends to have more chocolate flavor while Dutch processed–treated with alkali to neutralize its acidity–gives your cake a darker, richer color.

 I use both in my recipes depending on the outcome I am aiming for.
+One of the brands that I really like is Navitas, they make Organic Keto Cacao Powder that is great for baking.

 Do not use instant or sweetened cocoa powder when baking a cake.